saucelabs/elemental-next/frontend/docs/updated-tips/69-safari/ruby.md

 category: "setup"
 ---

-## The Problem

-Running your Selenium tests on a different browser tends to require additional setup, and [SafariDriver](https://github.com/SeleniumHQ/selenium/wiki/SafariDriver) is no exception.
+# Safari

-## A Solution
+## Intro

 Since Selenium 2.45.0, in order to use SafariDriver, you need to manually install the SafariDriver browser extension.
 Let's step through how to do it and make sure it's working.

+## Use Case

+Running your Selenium tests on a different browser tends to require additional setup, and [SafariDriver](https://github.com/SeleniumHQ/selenium/wiki/SafariDriver) is no exception.

-## An Example
+## Example

 The prebuilt SafariDriver extension can be downloaded from [here](http://selenium-release.storage.googleapis.com/index.html?path=2.48/) (the link is listed in [the __Getting Started__ section of the SafariDriver Selenium Wiki](https://github.com/SeleniumHQ/selenium/wiki/SafariDriver#getting-started)).
 Download it, double-click it, and click `Trust` when prompted.